shauryr/S2QA/README.md

-# 📚🤖 S2QA: QA on research papers
+# 📚🤖 S2QA: Question Answering on research papers from Semantic Scholar

 Have you ever wondered what research papers have to say about your burning questions?
 Look no further than Semantic Scholar Q&A with GPT-3! 🙌